isomerpages/govtech-gobusiness-main/_e-servicesnav/5b-gov-assist-biz.md

 ---
-title: Trade marks and IP
+title: Taxes and GST
-permalink: /growth-and-expansion/trade-marks-and-ip
+permalink: /e-servicesnav/taxes-and-GST/
-third_nav_title: Growth and Expansion
+third_nav_title: Accounting and Finance
 ---

-## Trade marks and IP
+## Taxes and GST

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |